 - Pitch: The pitch of the app depends on the sampleset.
 Usually it is the unaltered pitch of the real organ.
 To adapt the sound of the app to other instruments, you can apply a pitch-shifting by up to +/- 100 cents.
 The pitch shifting is done by resampling with cubic interpolation.
 The slider allows a comfortable adjustment of the pitch with immediate acoustical feedback.
 To reset the pitch to 0 cents you can simply tap the + and then the - button of the transposition setting (or vice versa).

 - Latency: Here you can configure an additional, artificial latency, which is given in milliseconds and by the corresponding distance between the audio source and your ears.
 The effect is that the sound does not start when you press a key but only after the time that is specified here.
 The purpose of this setting is to allow you practising for pipe organs where the console is positioned at a large distance to the pipes.
 At a speed of sound of 340 m/s, 100 ms latency correspond to a distance of 34 m.
 Within the app, this functionality is realised by applying an artificial delay to the MIDI messages.
-The values displayed in the Latency line do not include the latencies that are added by MIDI, the iOS audio system and the app's audio processing.
+The values displayed in the Latency line do not include the latencies that are added by MIDI, the audio system and the app's audio processing.

 - Monophonic Bass: You see this switch only if the app includes monophonic bass functionality.
 Its intention is to let you play the pedal stops with the lowest pressed key of a MIDI keyboard if you don't have a MIDI pedal, to get a fuller sound.
 To achieve this, turn on monophonic bass and in the MIDI settings deselect all channels for the pedal (or at least the channels that are used by the manual).

 - Intonation: The buttons opens an editor where you can adjust the volume of each rank.
-This feature was added in Napo 4.11 upon user request.

-Then there are some parameters that are visible only if the app contains the respective noise files:
+Finally there are some parameters that are visible only if the app contains the respective noise files:

 - Keys noise and Knobs noise: Activate these switches to hear the respective sounds when you play.
 While the usefulness of the knobs noise may be questioned, the keys noise not just makes the sound more lively, it also improves the feeling of authenticity for the organist, in particular when playing with headphones.